omaraalvarez/Canonical/README.md

 Code has been designed with succesful parameters as compared with official reported results.
 This includes a 20σ ✕ 20σ ✕ 20σ simulation box with 2 ✕ N ✕ 10E4 relaxation steps and 2.5 ✕ N ✕ 10E5 equilibrium steps, for a total of 25,000 samples.

-Execution is straightforward by aprsing arguments:
+Execution is straightforward by parsing arguments:

     julia Canonical.jl -h
     usage: Canonical.jl [-h] ρ T